gonearewe/EasyTesting/README.md

 <br>
 <br>

-EasyTesting aims to support the online examination process of a specific course (Python Programming Language) of my mentor, but with little modification, can serve other courses.
+EasyTesting aims to support the online examination process of a specific course (Python Programming Language) of my mentor, but with a little modification, can serve other courses.

 ## Screenshots of Demo